Irenezs/Notes/Pys.md

 		- In Paper

 # Wednesday
-There are several properties all waves have: Diffraction, Interference, Refraction, Reflection, Transfer of Energ
+There are several properties all waves have: Diffraction, Interference, Refraction, Reflection, Transfer of Energy.
+All wave types can do the above five properties.
+Polarisation is a property only transverse waves have, when transverse waves